Transcona

 Transcona is a ward and suburb of Winnipeg, Manitoba, located about 10 km east of the downtown area.

 Until 1972, it was a separate municipality, having been incorporated first as the Town of Transcona on 6 April 1912 and then as the City of Transcona in 1961.
-The first Council for the Town of Transcona met in 1912, with Colin J. E. Maxwell as mayor; and the first Council for the City of Transcona met on 19 June 1961, with T. F. Copeland as mayor.
+The first Council for the Town of Transcona met in 1912 and the first Council for the City of Transcona met on 19 June 1961.

 Today, the ward is represented by a member of Winnipeg City Council, and the suburb is part of the Transcona neighbourhood cluster—composed of much larger boundaries including large areas that were part of the Municipality of North Kildonan, and much of the area west of Plessis.
 It is primarily a working-class residential area with some light industry.
+Nicknames for the area include: T-Compton, God’s Country and most famously T-cona.

 History

 Beginning in 1835, the area now known as Transcona was administered by the Council of Assiniboia until 1870, when the Province of Manitoba was created and took jurisdiction over the area, after which they began the process of municipal incorporation.

 The community of Transcona came about in 1908 when the Grand Trunk Pacific (GTP) and National Transcontinental Railway (NTR), looking to build a second railway line across Canada, settled on a large area of unoccupied, flat land east of Winnipeg.
-This land functioned as the centrally-located site for repair and maintenance of the GTP and NTR railways.
+This land functioned as the centrally located site for repair and maintenance of the GTP and NTR railways.
 (Built in 1926, CNR Steam Locomotive #2747 (CNR 2747), a steam-powered railway locomotive in Rotary Heritage Park on Plessis Road, was the first of 33 engines to be built completely at the Transcona Shops and the first engine to be built in Western Canada.)

 The land was also intended to be a townsite, so that municipal services could be provided to workers who came for prospective employment for the railway.
 The name Transcona derived from combining Transcontinental with Strathcona, the name of Lord Strathcona, Donald Smith, a former Manitoban who was instrumental in building the Canadian Pacific Railway not too long before.

 In 1910, the Transcona post office opened and the area's population was reported at 1,600 people.
 The community at the time included two boarding houses, a bakery, butcher shop, a bank, two churches (Methodist and Presbyterian), and a two-room school in the Saunders Block.
 A year later, on 10 February, the Transcona Board of Trade was inaugurated.

 Soon after, on 6 April 1912, the Town of Transcona was officially incorporated.
 The first Transcona election was held on Monday, 20 May 1912, resulting in Colin J. E. Maxwell as mayor.
 Six town councillors were also elected: Peter Watt, J. W. Gunn, C. Fieldhouse, Alex Campbell, Ovide Brodeur, and Matt Hall.
 The first town council met later that year.